A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Experiments

-We used public datasets listed in Table~\ref{table:datasets}.
-The \texttt{U2R} dataset is taken from the NSL-KDD dataset \cite{tavallaee_detailed_2009}, which is a modified version of the KDDCup'99 data.
-We extracted the U2R attack type part of NSL-KDD and eliminated categorical features and a constant-valued feature, which resulted in the 10-dimensional dataset.
-The other datasets are from the ODDS repository \cite{rayana_odds_2016}.
-As for the \texttt{Lympho} dataset, we converted the categorical features into binary features by one-hot encoding, which resulted in the 59-dimensional dataset.
+We used six public datasets with different numbers of features as listed in \cref{table:datasets}.
+The \texttt{U2R} dataset is a subset of the NSL-KDD dataset \citep{tavallaee_detailed_2009}, which is a modified version of the KDDCup'99 data.
+We created the \texttt{U2R} dataset by extracting the U2R attack type from the NSL-KDD dataset and by eliminating categorical and constant-valued features.
+The other datasets are from the ODDS repository \citep{rayana_odds_2016}.
+For the \texttt{Lympho} dataset, we converted the categorical features into binary by one-hot encoding, which resulted in the 59-dimensional dataset.